hleuwer/luapigpiod/README.md

 LuaPGPIO is a binding to the [pigpiod](https://github.com/joan2937/pigpio) library.

-It provides indirect access to the GPIO pins of a Raspberry Pi connected via network interface (local or remote host).
+It provides indirect access to the GPIO pins of one or more Raspberry Pi boards connected via network interface (local or remote host).
 It talks to the GPIO daemon named `pigpiod` running in the connected platform.

 LuaPIGPIOD can produce approximately 12000 toggles per second when connected to localhost.
 This is about twice as fast as the Python frontend to pigpiod.